 PIAC also indicated that its assessment did not support the GNPC’s assertion that it had achieved its set objective of becoming an operator.

-07 bbls in 2018 to 71,439,585 barrels in 2019 due to increased production from the Jubilee and SGN Fields.
+They reported that the country recorded a 15 per cent increase in crude oil production, from 62,135,435.07 bbls in 2018 to 71,439,585 barrels in 2019 due to increased production from the Jubilee and SGN Fields.

-61 MMSCF of Associated Gas (AG) and Non-Associated Gas (NAG) produced from all producing fields in 2019, representing an increase of 85 per cent over the 2018 volume of 91,459.
+Gas production also witnessed its greatest boost since the inception of natural gas production in the country with a total of 169,508.61 MMSCF of Associated Gas (AG) and Non-Associated Gas (NAG) produced from all producing fields in 2019, representing an increase of 85 per cent over the 2018 volume of 91,459.30 MMSCF.

 While the Jubilee Field has produced the highest volumes since 2014, this trend was reversed for the first time in 2019 with the SGN Field’s contributing the highest volumes.